varnish/Varnish-Book/README.rst

 - Magnus Hagander
 - Martin Blix Grydeland
 - Poul-Henning Kamp
+- Reza Naghibi
+- Federico G. Schwindt
 - Everyone who has participated on the training courses

 Index
 -----

 * build/ - Created on make, contains PDF output, html-output and necessary images
 * Makefile
 * material/ - PHP files, mainly used by the web-dev material
 * misc/ - Contains strange stuff.
 Including the old course (Linpro-source) and a patch for rst2s5 needed (and a pre-patched version).
 * munin/ - Anonymized munin graphs for instructors
-* NEWS - List of changes _instructors_ should be be aware of from version to version.
+* NEWS - List of changes instructors should be be aware of from version to version.
 * README - This file
 * TODO
 * ui/ - Images, style-definitions for PDFs and CSS for the slides.